https://github.com/compasssecurity/bloodhoundce-resources

 ### Usage

-2. Directly copy the [BloodHound Operator Custom
+Then directly copy the [BloodHound Operator Custom Queries](custom_queries/BloodHound_Operator_Custom_Queries.md)

-browser into your PowerShell console.
+from your browser into your PowerShell console.

 ## Useful Links